Key takeaways

 |---|---|---|

 | Internal Revenue Service, Attn: EIN International Operation, Cincinnati, OH 45999 | Use a trackable carrier (FedEx, DHL).
-Plan for 6 to 10 weeks to get your EIN letter back. |
+The IRS tells applicants to allow about 4 weeks, and to start the form 4 to 5 weeks before the EIN is actually needed. |

 Where to send Form SS-4 as a foreign founder.